awsdocs/amazon-rekognition-developer-guide/doc_source/moderation.md

 Amazon Rekognition Image and Amazon Rekognition Video both return the version of the moderation detection model that is used to detect unsafe content \(`ModerationModelVersion`\)\.

 **Note**
 Amazon Rekognition isn't an authority on, and doesn't in any way claim to be an exhaustive filter of, unsafe content\.
-Additionally, the image and video moderation APIs don't detect whether an image includes illegal content \(such as child pornography\) or unnatural adult content\.
+Additionally, the image and video moderation APIs don't detect whether an image includes illegal content, such as child pornography\.